 "People tend to be braver, which, unfortunately, includes being meaner, behind a screen," Garvin said.
 "The good news about online harassment: It is documentable and easily proved.
 This helps so much with reporting and proving it."

 To monitor the situation, Garvin suggested taking screenshots, saving emails on your personal computer and keeping a file of everything that makes you uncomfortable.

-Sexual harassment is a serious offense, and it's more common than you might think.
-According to a recent survey of 2,235 full-time and part-time female employees conducted by Cosmopolitan, one in three women have experienced sexual harassment at work at some point their lives.
-But it's not exclusive to women: A person of any gender can be the perpetrator or the victim of sexual harassment.
+Sexual harassment is a serious offense and is more common than you might think.
+According to a recent ZipRecruiter survey, 40 percent of female respondents and 14 percent of male respondents have experienced sexual harassment in the workplace.
+It is a prevalent crime and is not exclusive to just women.
+A person of any gender can be the perpetrator or the victim of sexual harassment.